-The City of Oregon has started work associated with the I/I Reduction Program.
+The City of Oregon began work associated with the I/I Reduction Program in 2007.
 Here are some of the completed and ongoing projects associated with reducing I/I impacts:

 GPS/GIS Sewer Network and Manhole Inspection/Maintenance

 Beginning in 2007, the Department of Public Service started to inspect and tag sanitary and storm sewer manhole locations with a Geographic Positioning System (GPS).
 These locations were entered into the City’s Geographic Information System (GIS) database.
 Any faulty sanitary manholes or leaky sanitary manhole covers were noted and were added to a list for correction.

 To date, the City has inspected and GPS collected over 5,500 structures in the sewer network.
 Corrections have been made over 200 manholes, and another set of manholes have been identified for a manhole lining project in the near future.
 Typical correction work includes raising low-lying manholes, changing manhole lids with holes to solid lids, replacing broken manhole castings, cleaning plugged manholes, and bolting lids shut.
 This work is ongoing.

 The Street Department has been inspecting sanitary sewers via CCTV.
 This inspection includes checking for faulty and/or deteriorated pipes, pipe blockages, and broken lateral connections to homes.
 This work is part of an ongoing sewer maintenance program.

 Jones and Henry Engineers Ltd. was hired by the City to perform sanitary sewer flow monitoring services during the fall of 2008 and spring/summer of 2009.
 Flow monitors were placed into the sanitary sewers in various locations and wet weather flows were compared with dry weather flows.
 Areas where the flows increased the most during wet weather are targets to reduce I/I.